Goytre United F.C.: History

 In the 2006–07 season, the reserve team won the Welsh League Reserve West Division for the first time in the club's history, guided by former team player/manager Paul Wiseman.

 In 2007–08 they won the Welsh Football League again, but once more they declined to apply for promotion to the Welsh Premier League.

 In 2008-09 the same situation occurred with Goytre winning the Welsh Football League for a third time, but were still denied promotion.

 In the 2022/23 Season in the Cymru South Goytre started off the season with Mark Pike as the manager.
-Goytre got off to a bad start with the first game of the season which was in the Nathanial MG Cup taking a hefty defeat to Trefelin which ended 6–1 with Youngster Alex Walters scoring the only goal.
-Things were looking promising after taking 4 points from out first 2 games against Swansea University and Cambrian and Clydach Vale.
-The season took a turn for the worse after picking up 4 points out of a possible 30 in the next 10 games which had us sitting in the relegation zone with the possibility of relegation for the first time in 20+ years.
-At the start of December the clubs chairman Lyndon made the hard decision of parting ways with the current coaching team to bring in the previous seasons winning manager Karl Lewis and his team of coaches.
-Karl got off to a great start by beating his old club Llantwit Major 4-3 who were sitting in the top half of the table.
-From the 18 remaining games Karl had to rescue Goytre from the relegation zone he managed to take 24 points and secured Goytres place in the Cymru South for the 2023/24 season.
-A fantastic job done by Karl and the team who now focus on bringing Goytre back to where they belong.
-Also big credit to Lyndon and all involved who acted fast with the best interest of the club in mind.
+Goytre got off to a poor start with the first game of the season which was in the Nathanial MG Cup taking a defeat to Trefelin which ended 6–1 with Youngster Alex Walters scoring the only goal.
+Things were looking promising after taking 4 points out of their first 2 games against Swansea University and Cambrian and Clydach Vale.
+The season took a turn for the worse after picking up 4 points out of a possible 30 in the next 10 games which had them sitting in the relegation zone with the possibility of relegation for the first time in 20+ years.
+At the start of December the clubs chairman Lyndon made the decision of parting ways with the current coaching team to bring in the previous seasons winning manager Karl Lewis and his team of coaches.
+Karl got off to a great start by defeating his old club Llantwit Major 4-3 who were sitting in the top half of the table.
+From the 18 remaining games Karl had to rescue Goytre from the relegation zone.
+He managed to take 24 points and secured Goytres’ place in the Cymru South for the 2023/24 season.

 On 19 October 2025 the club announced the decision to part ways with manager Michael Waters.